 Mild, general immune responses

-After twelve months the baby’s brain is better able to handle a stronger reaction, and the immune system’s full range begins to come online.
+After twelve months, however, the baby’s brain is better able to handle a stronger reaction, and the immune system’s full range begins to come online.

 A baby’s short-lived and immature immune response is the reason we have to give so many doses of any given vaccine in the first few months of life.

-But what if what is easy and convenient for doctors and public health officials is not what is optimal for our children?
+But what if what’s easy and convenient for doctors and public health officials is not the best timing of vaccines for our children?

 “Everyone who studies human immunology knows that the TH1 response doesn’t come up until the end of the first year of a human baby’s life,” she says.

-But the timing of childhood vaccines may not be the only drawback.
+But the timing of childhood vaccines may not be their only drawback.

 Aluminum is adjuvant of choice.

-Aluminum adjuvants prime the body to attack itself
+Timing of vaccines: aluminum adjuvants prime the body to attack itself, making early vaccination problematic

 One study done in Canada showed that when vaccinations were delayed until the babies’ systems were mature enough to mount the TH1 response, children developed asthma at significantly lower rates.